cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 **Notes:**<br>

 * You might have to configure some of the widgets.
-In the event that configuration is mandatory, the requirements are included in the widget descriptions.
+In the event that configuration is mandatory, the mandatory requirements are included in the widget descriptions.
 Many widgets also have non-mandatory configuration that enables you to customize them to your requirements.

    To open a widget's configuration dialog after you have added it to a page, click the gear icon in the top right of the widget.